themodernlife/themodernlife.github.io/_posts/2014-08-04-serlialization-validation-in-play-and-spark.md

 MediaMath uses a variety of technologies in our analytics stack, including [AWS DynamoDB](http://aws.amazon.com/dynamodb/).
 DynamoDB is a distributed, fault-tolerant key value store as a service that makes it easy to store/query massive datasets.
 We use it power a few internal troubleshooting tools which have front-end/API layers written in Play.

-One downside of using the [AWS Java SDK](http://aws.amazon.com/sdk-for-java/) from Scala is that it feels quite verbose.
+That said, a downside of using the [AWS Java SDK](http://aws.amazon.com/sdk-for-java/) from Scala is that it feels quite verbose and unidiomatic.
 We really liked the succinct JSON API from Play and wanted to see if it could be extended to create a data binding layer for DynamoDB's `Item` instead of JSON docs.
 Turns out this was quite easy to do and the results are now open sourced as [Play DynamoDB](https://github.com/MediaMath/play-dynamodb).

 Working with Play DynamoDB is very similar to working with the Play JSON API.